sourceperl/rpi.backup/README.md

 Usage of btrfs for linux root filesytem need custom kernel.
 See: https://www.raspberrypi.org/documentation/linux/kernel/building.md for instructions on custom kernel building and see also "Custom kernel" below.

-### Setup

-    # on Debian like Linux distribution
-    sudo ./image-maker/setup-maker.sh

 ### Usage